alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Achintya-Rao/weekly-meetings.md

 - Also got lots of positive feedback from many of the attendees and speakers.
 - Huge thanks to ZI and AY for all their help with organising the event.

+MS: Well done on the event!
+The agenda was well put and I really enjoyed the talks very much.
+Also the big clock tower. 🕰

 ### Project-specific reflection

 - Spoke briefly to a few people (like AC) about the white papers at the event.
 - Discussed ASG podcast with BC and introduced them to RH as potential guest.
 - Now directing my full attention to the white papers.

+MS: Thanks for getting them up to speed.
+Totally agree on directing your attention to White paper.

 ### Notes to discuss during 1:1